 Since my childhood days of watching my grandmother in her garden, I’ve always been excited by the idea of ‘backyard medicine’.
 What do I mean by ‘backyard medicine’?
 I mean walking into a backyard garden full of medicinal herbs for any ailment.
 Thus a garden full of natural remedies.

 I particularly enjoy my naturopathic practice in the summer when gardens are abundant.
 This is when I can actually quite often practice ‘backyard medicine’.
-If you want to learn more about living naturally, click here to read, Clean Living – How To Detoxify Your Life!
+If you want to learn more about living naturally, click here to read Clean Living Basics And DIY Cleaning Solutions.

 Garden season is coming!
 So, to get you as excited as I am, here are four herbs that are easy to grow.
 Even in a container garden for those without yards.
 All in which have wonderful health benefits as natural remedies.